github/codeql/docs/codeql/codeql-cli/using-custom-queries-with-the-codeql-cli.rst

     Note

     The CodeQL package manager is currently in beta and subject to change.
-During the beta, CodeQL packages are available only in the GitHub Package Registry (GHPR).
+During the beta, CodeQL packages are available only in GitHub Packages - the GitHub Container Registry (GHCR).
 You must use version 2.5.8 or later of the CodeQL CLI to use the CodeQL package manager.

-When writing your own queries, you can either just save them in a custom QL pack directory or subsequently include the pack in a CodeQL package which you can then upload to the GitHub Package Registry (GHPR).
+When writing your own queries, you can either just save them in a custom QL pack directory or subsequently include the pack in a CodeQL package which you can then upload to GitHub Packages - the GitHub Container Registry (GHCR).

 QL packs organize the files used in CodeQL analysis and can store queries, library files, query suites, and important metadata.
 Their root directory must